Take our survey to help us provide the best possible support to your small business during COVID-19 and beyond.

 If a biosecurity certificate is required within Queensland, it can be obtained from either a Biosecurity Queensland inspector or an accredited certifier.
 This guide contains information about obtaining a biosecurity certificate, becoming an accredited certifier and accreditation schemes, procedures and fees.

-Note: For international certification requirements, contact the Australian Government's Plant Export Operations Branch, Biosecurity Plant Division, Department of Agriculture and Water Resources.
+Note: For international certification requirements, contact the Australian Government's Plant Export Operations Branch, Biosecurity Plant Division, Department of Agriculture, Water and the Environment.